 Some folks probably think that by sneaking around they’ll be able to catch or snatch a photo.

 Chances are the locals have formed much the same impressions of your intentions and, by implication, of you.

-This is why I don’t like using the words when it comes to my own photography.
+Personally I don’t like using any of the following words when it comes to my own photography.